-Hatherleigh Road, Exeter, Devon EX2 9JU
+Hatherleigh Road, Exeter, Devon EX2 9JU 01392 660100 www.westexe.devon.sch.uk admin@westexe.devon.sch.uk

-www.westexe.devon.sch.uk admin@westexe.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.